How to Join

 To maintain certification, Master Gardener volunteers complete at least 10 continuing education hours and at least 20 hours of volunteer service each year.

 More information is available in the OSU publication, “An Introduction to Being a Master Gardener Volunteer.”
 Additional questions about Master Gardener Volunteer training may also be sent to email@example.com.
-Applications for the 2019 class are now being accepted online.

 If you are interested in Master Gardener training in a county other than Marion, contact your local Master Gardener program.